 I first filled it with a piece of florist foam and stuck in what looks like pumpkins on a stick ~ real plants from Trader Joe’s.
 To that, I added pieces of faux fall foliage that we’ve had for a long time.

 TIP: keep all your decorations in clear plastic containers.
 They will stay dust~free, last longer than in cardboard boxes and you can see what’s inside.

-This little easel, a freebie from haven a few years ago, became a little Halloween message using the typewriter font stencil and ChalkArt in Metallic Gold from A Maker’s Studio.
+This little easel, a freebie from Haven a few years ago, became a little Halloween message board using the typewriter font stencil and ChalkArt in Metallic Gold from A Maker’s Studio.

 I love our spider.
-She’s really real looking and she has been seen in a different place every year.
+She’s really natural looking and she has been seen in a different place every year.

 That’s how you can rearrange Halloween decor for this year.

 I have to say that adding the Halloween decor to the already existing fall decor made the job so quick and easy.
 Layering in the Halloween decorations and just switching out a few items made the job a breeze.

 Hope you’ve enjoyed my little Halloween from year to year for an updated look.

 The only new items I purchased were the pumpkins in different sizes and colors and the mums.
 Somehow, the Halloween decor has an all-new feel.
 We have another few weeks to enjoy our ghosts and goblins.

 You go all out for Halloween, don’t you?!
 I would have never guessed!
 Super fun!